~/blog $ cat ue5-cpp-vs-standard-cpp.md

 UMyObject* MyObject;

-Avoid Raw Pointers: Prefer Unreal’s smart pointers (TSharedPtr, TWeakPtr, TUniquePtr) over raw pointers for managing memory.
+Avoid raw pointers for non-UObject types: For regular C++ objects, prefer Unreal’s smart pointers (TSharedPtr, TWeakPtr, TUniquePtr) over raw new/delete:

 UMyObject* MyObject = NewObject<UMyObject>(this);